digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 **Goto Jenkins > Manage Jenkins > Global Tool Configuration > SonarQube Scanner [Scrol Down] > Add SonarQube-Scanner**

-Now, We have two options, Either we can install automatically or manually.
-If you install specific version manually, Then you need to  define "**SONAR_RUNNER_HOME**" path manually.
+Now, We have two options.
+Either we can install automatically or manually.
+If you install a specific version manually, you need to define the "**SONAR_RUNNER_HOME**" path manually.

-In this case, I'm going to  install automatically.
+In this case, I'm going to install it automatically.

-Name : Sonar Scanner 4
+Name: Sonar Scanner 4

-Install Automatically : Enabled
+Install Automatically: Enabled

-Version : Select a version
+Version: Select a version

 <img src="/assets/img/post-imgs/Sonar-Jenkins/7.png" width="auto" width="100%">

-Finally Save & Apply changes.
+Finally, Save & Apply changes.

 ### STEP 05: Create a Jenkins Job